3.1.8 Frankincense: Purity Through Sacrifice

 Another example: in Numbers 5, there is a goofy-sounding procedure by which a jealous husband could determine whether or not his wife was cheating on him.
 An offering was to be made to initiate the procedure: a tenth of an ephah of barley flour, the same thing asked of the poor man bringing a trespass offering, as we just saw.
 And as with the asham, no oil or frankincense was to be offered: “He shall pour no oil on it and put no frankincense on it, for it is a grain offering of jealousy, a grain offering of remembrance, bringing iniquity to remembrance.”
-(Numbers 5:15) If you’ll recall, we discussed this whole procedure—and its stunning prophetic significance—earlier in this chapter, when we were exploring when oil was not to be used.
+(Numbers 5:15) If you’ll recall, we discussed this whole procedure—and its stunning prophetic significance—earlier in this unit, when we were exploring when oil was not to be used.
 It turned out to be an indictment, God’s charge of infidelity against both Israel and the church, something that played out historically in the year 1033 AD.
 So I won’t repeat the details and lessons, but merely focus on the frankincense factor: why was it excluded?
 It’s roughly the same reason as what we saw above: this offering was not to atone for guilt, but to establish it.

 The “unfaithful wife,” whether Israel or the church, was performing her part of her “marriage with God” just as she had for the last age.
 She had no concept of her own guilt.
 It’s not that these religious institutions were purposely going out and cheating their Husband, Yahweh.
 They had no clear idea their flirtations with falsehood were actually adulterous liaisons with Satan.
 Their dalliances with power, prestige, pride, and prejudice had blinded them to the fact that their Husband wasn’t even living under the same roof anymore.
 Their cold, loveless association with the God with whom they presumed they were living was in truth a mockery of their marriage vows.
 They had ignored His provision, grown cold to His touch, and even forgotten His name.
 So Yahweh said, don’t dignify this “union” with a symbol of the purity I’ve provided for you through My sacrifice.
 And don’t presume you have My Spirit within you.
 Wake up and smell the divorce papers.
 Repent!